Kokov1ch/front-final-project/README.md

 # About
-This is my final front end project at university
+This is my final front-end project at university
 <br>
 https://kokov1ch.ml/index.html
 # Installation